troglobit/mping/README.md

 a simple multicast ping program
 ===============================

-mping intends to be an easy to use and script friendly program.
+mping aspires to be an easy to use and script friendly program with support for both IPv4 and IPv6.
 Similar to the standard ping program, but unlike it, the response to multicast ping is sent by another mping.

 ```
       mping --> Hello!